JackOgozaly/NLP_naive_bayes_classifier/README.md

 x: Character string or column of text.
 This should be the independent variable in your naive bayes model.

 y: Character/factor string or column of text.
-This should be the independent variable in your naive bayes model.
+This should be the dependent variable in your naive bayes model.
 If inputed as a character it will be converted to a factor.

 train_percent: What percent of the data will be used to train the model.
 Test_percent is just 1-train_percent.
 Default is .75